jameskong098/cosi104a/HW5/README.md

 - `model.py`: Contains functions to train and evaluate a neural network model, and to make predictions on the test data.
 - `main.py`: Orchestrates the data loading, preprocessing, model training, and prediction steps.
 - `test.py`: Script to load and evaluate the prediction results.
-- `best_params_scores.txt`: Stores the best parameters and scores for the model.
 - `train_data.csv`: Training data file.
 - `test_data.csv`: Test data file.
 - `test_label-me.csv`: Output file for predictions.